Brett Peter Cowan: Early life and background

 Cowan was born on 18 September 1969 in Bunbury, Western Australia, to Marlene, a homemaker and RSL worker, and Peter Cowan, an Australian Army Major and Vietnam veteran.
 He was the third of four boys.
 The Cowans headed a strict household and gave their children a Catholic upbringing, and were, by many accounts, a "good family".
 Cowan's father was often absent due to his Army responsibilities, and suffered from PTSD.
-In the early 1970s, the family relocated to Brisbane, Queensland, eventually settling in the suburb of Everton Park.
+In the early 1970s, the family relocated to Brisbane, eventually settling in the suburb of Everton Park.

 Cowan and his three brothers attended Marcellin College, now known as Mt Maria College, an independent Catholic high school in Mitchelton in northside Brisbane.
 Cowan's year nine English teacher claimed that Cowan was something of a bully who taunted other students, who would proudly parade around with erections and was "despised by his peers".
 Conversely, other students at his school remembered him as being an "ordinary guy" with few hobbies or social interests who "seemed alright".

 Cowan dropped out of school in year ten and began working odd jobs throughout his late teens, never holding down employment in one position for longer than a few months.
 Cowan also struggled to come to terms with his bisexuality.
 He proved difficult for his mother, who said he was a "handful" as a child, becoming a difficult teenager, occasionally stealing from her.
 His problems escalated as he became involved in petty crime; his first criminal conviction came at the age of 17.
 By that time, he regularly used LSD, cocaine, and methamphetamines.
 He later stated of his drug use: "They do fuck your inhibitions up … you know, your boundaries."
 He was in the Boys Brigade.